Helping Chicago-Area Residents Navigate Divorce

 In determining allocation of parental responsibilities, the court aims to meet the best interests of the child and weighs several factors.
 These considerations include the child’s current relationship with each parent, the physical and mental health of the child and each parent, whether there is a history of domestic violence, and the wishes of the child.

 After the new divorce act became effective on January 1, 2016, Illinois Courts now have the authority to divide parenting responsibilities between both parents.
+Hiring a Chicago divorce attorney can help you work out these details and guarantee the best future for your child.

 Once allocation of parental responsibilities has been established, the court will go about determining how much child support one spouse will need to pay to the other.
 There is a formula the courts observe; however judges have discretion to modify this formula.
 A judge will have discretion after considering several key factors, including the parents’ financial resources and the child’s: